mawojapow/freesnowboarding/urara/posts/losers/+page.svelte.md

 toc: false
 summary: blog snowboarding
 created: '2024-01-15'
-tags: ['Lobstersnowboards', 'a3rd?']
+tags: ['GoodByeLobstersnowboards', 'a3rd']
 ---

-Since day 1 (in snowboard films) when Max showed us Halldors Part in "They Came From" (shoutous <a href="https://cherrydeck.com/its.petter">Petter Foshaug</a> ) this Snowboard Crew knows how to make movies I like.
+Since day 1 (in snowboard films) when Max showed us Halldors Part in "They Came From" (shoutous <a href="https://cherrydeck.com/its.petter">Petter Foshaug</a> ) this Snowboard Tribe knows how to make movies.

 <a href="https://www.instagram.com/kuske/">Kristofer Fahlgren</a>👑

-Thank You Lobster Imperium for stayin True to yourself
+Thank You Lobster Imperium stayin True to yourself

 <script>
   import { YouTube } from 'sveltekit-embed'